prevention-icon

 Frequently Asked Questions

-What is the fastest way to manage carpet beetles?
+What is the fastest way to get rid of carpet beetles?

 The quickest way is to combine deep cleaning, hot water or steam cleaning, and targeted pest control treatments.
 If the infestation is widespread, professional services from Allstate Pest Control can speed up results.

-Vacuuming alone may not completely manage carpet beetles, but it’s essential for removing larvae, eggs, and potential food sources.
+Vacuuming alone may not completely get rid of carpet beetles, but it’s essential for removing larvae, eggs, and potential food sources.
 It should be part of your ongoing prevention routine.

 What do carpet beetles hate the most?